Sharda University Admissions 2025

 According to the 2011 Census of India, the Jatava community in Uttar Pradesh accounted for 54% of the state's total SC population of 22,496,047.

 Multani Lohar is a Muslim blacksmith community that originated in Multan and now has a global presence.
-Mostly found in Gujarat and western Uttar Pradesh, India.
+Primarily found in Gujarat and western Uttar Pradesh, India.

 The Khasi are an indigenous tribe of Meghalaya, and they make up the vast majority of the people in the state's eastern area, known as the Khasi Hills, accounting for 78.3 per cent of the total.